With the millions of high street-clad 'influencers' on Instagram, we're turning more and more towards vintage icons for our style inspiration

 The reason for this, as we all know, is that fashion always repeats itself.
 The trends that our parents, and even our parent's parents, were wearing in their youth come around once again.
 I was born in the 1990s, but even I am on my second cycle of beaded bags and puffer jackets, and it definitely won't be the last.
 So, as we are doomed to repeat our love of trends from years gone by, we're also repeating our love of the women in them.

 And it looks like designers are taking part in the scrolling too.
-Just this morning, I spotted an image on my feed from a 1993 photoshoot for Versace that wouldn't have looked out of place in emerging Irish designer Richard Quinn spread in 2018.
+Just recently, I spotted an image on my feed from a 1993 photoshoot for Versace that wouldn't have looked out of place in new British darling designer Richard Quinn's SS20 collection.
 Like never before, we're able to see first-hand where the inspiration for some of our modern favourites is drawn, because they're the same sources that we're following too.

 We all love nostalgia.
 But vintage icons making their way back into mainstream media begets an interesting dichotomy.
 Who would have thought that social media, the most futuristic of concepts, would arrive at a point where it started to look backwards?
 And where does it go from here?